 However, if you’re an Audible.com member, your entire audiobook library is already in the cloud.
 If you download the Audible app for iOS, then log in with your username and password, you’ll be able to download or stream any of the books you have purchased.

 For you own Audiobook collections: Sync Audiobooks with Media Converter for Mac

 If some or all of your audiobook collection comes from either CD rips, DRM-free downloads, or MP3 CDs (CDs that contain MP3 files), then there are some simple steps you can carry out to get your books to work with iTunes Match.

 There are two reason why iTunes Match doesn’t match your audiobooks.
 First, it doesn’t match anything in your Books library.
 And, second, even if your audiobooks are not in that library, iTunes Match won’t match anything that’s at a bit rate of less than 96 kbps.
-In this case, however, you can convert these tracks to a higher bit-rate if you really want them available in iTunes Match; Here i’ll show you how to convert all media files to iTunes Match compatible format with iFunia Media Converter for Mac.
+In this case, however, you can convert these tracks to a higher bit-rate if you really want them available in iTunes Match; Here i’ll show you how to convert all media files to iTunes Match compatible format with iFunia Video Converter for Mac.

 1. Run iFunia Video Converter for Mac, drag and drop the audiobooks onto the main window.
 Alternatively, you can open the file by click the Media Browser icon at the upper right corner.

 2. Select the output format from the drop down list.
 Detailed video and audio settings are provided by this free video converter for Mac for you to adjust, such as video Codec, Frame Rate, Resolution, Quality, Bitrate and audio Codec, Quality, Bitrate, Sample Rate, Channel etc. If you want to put your audiobooks in the cloud, you can start by ripping them—or at least the ones you want to have iTunes match—at 96 kbps.